How to Register for Grants.gov

 - Assuming the website was able to process your information, you will be taken to a screen indicating that your registration was successful.
 You should also receive an automated email from grants.gov indicating that you can now submit grants on grants.gov.

 - Please note that even though you have registered with grants.gov and can submit grants on your own, you must still receive institutional approval from Reed before you apply for any federal grants.
-To ensure you receive this approval, please contact David Frazee Johnson, faculty grants manager, no sooner than 3 weeks before your grant is due.
+To ensure you receive this approval, please contact Jane Woodcock, faculty grants manager, no later than 3 weeks before your grant is due.